-The Electrochem 2019 annual meeting is organised by the Electrochemistry, and Electroanalytical & Sensors Interest Groups of the RSC, and the Society of Chemistry & Industry (SCI).
-In 2019, we will celebrate the 25th anniversary of Electrochem, and it will also include the 60th Corrosion Science Symposium, the annual meeting of the Institute of Corrosion (Corrosion Science Division).
+The Electrochem 2019 annual meeting is organised jointly by the RSC Electrochemistry Group and the SCI Electrochemical Technology Group.
+In 2019, we will celebrate the 25th anniversary of Electrochem, and it will also include the 60th Corrosion Science Symposium, the annual meeting of the Institute of Corrosion’s Corrosion Science Division, and the Institute of Corrosion’s Corrosion Engineering Division annual working day (August 28 only).
 Electrochem 2019 will be held at the University of Strathclyde's Technology Innovation Centre in Glasgow, Monday 26th - Wednesday 28th August.

 Energy & environment